-Executive leadership has the depth of skill required to deliver specialised sector focus on a decentralised platform basis and are appropriately incentivised to lead the Group in achieving its strategy.
+Executive leadership has the depth of skill required to deliver specialised sector focus and are appropriately incentivised to lead the Group in achieving its strategy.

-The Group's engagement model and structure supports strong relationships with clients, employees and other stakeholders; this in turn enhances its
+The Group's engagement model and structure supports strong relationships with clients, employees and other stakeholders; this in turn enhances its credibility.

-The Group's philosophy of Engineered Excellence informs the Board and executive leadership in their
+The Group's philosophy of Engineered Excellence informs the Board and executive leadership in their decision-making, planning and oversight.